 When this girl walks into her cabin, all she says is, “Sweet,” because she’s cool.
 Not Camp Hot Girl Cool, but just cool.
 Her hair might have a colored streak, she definitely has a double ear piercing, and her bunk bed color scheme is purple.

 We owe so much to this girl.
 She has a hard home life in some way, but she will increase your maturity level 10-fold.
 She will teach you what a blowjob is, what 69ing is, and during the “Mad Lib Challenge” she always has the funniest answers.
 After a one-on-one conversation with her, you’re a new woman.

-Again, she’ll be the life of all the games, including “Never Have I Ever” and “Singing in the Rain Challenge,” and she’ll also be a Color War Captain after confiding in, and forming an alliance with, the Girl Who Lives in the Art Room, The Counselor’s BFF, and in a twist, The Toxic Masculinity Boy.
+Again, she’ll be the life of all the games, including “Never Have I Ever” and “Singing in the Rain Challenge,” and she’ll also be a Color War Captain after confiding in, and forming an alliance with, the Kid Who Lives in the Art Room, The Counselor’s BFF, and in a twist, The Toxic Masculinity Boy.

 Her profile picture is a smize selfie in her room, and she’s holding up a peace sign.
 Her bio is, “I’m the nicest girl you’ll ever meet, until I’m suddenly not!”
 Smiling purple devil emoji included, obviously.

-“Hey Circle, open up a private message with Camp Hot Girl: Hey girlie!!!
+“Hey Circle, open up a private message with Camp Hot Girl: Hey girl!!!
 Just wanted to see if you’re okay after the rankings.
 I can’t believe someone would ever rank you last!!!
 Insert heartbreak emoji, hashtag not cool, and send.”